What is an Administrative Subpoena?

 Approval and Cryptographic Digital Signature

 After DOJ coordination, each administrative subpoena is signed with a cryptographic digital signature by an authorized CISA representative.
-For more information, please see the Subpoena Signature Verification page.
+For more information, please see the Subpoena Signature Verification section above.

 Service of an Administrative Subpoena